Toca's Miracle: Legal dispute

 In late 2012, Coco Star revealed on her official Facebook page that the record label Positiva Records had confused the vocal recordings and sampled the original 1996 version of "I Need a Miracle" (released on Greenlight Records), instead of the 1997 re-recording (released on Positiva).
 She also wrote in the statement that the agreements that were entered "are now known to be 'unauthorised'".
 According to Star, she has never been paid for her vocal contribution to "Toca's Miracle" despite it selling over 3 million copies worldwide.
 She also claimed that she did not receive any airplay royalties from PPL until 2016.

 On Coco Star's SoundCloud page, she wrote that the 2008 InPetto remix of "Toca's Miracle", produced by Dirk and Marco Duderstadt (the original writers of "Toca Me") as well as other remixes, were never authorised either.

 Shortly after, Kirsty Hawkshaw revealed that Fragma had never paid her royalties for her contribution to the 2006 single "Radio Waves".
 According to Hawkshaw, a recording contract was never signed.
 Kirsty Hawkshaw and Coco Star both sued Tiger Records Germany in 2015.
-"Toca's Miracle" was subsequently removed from all stores and streaming services globally.

-In 2022, after 8 years, the German court where Coco Star sued Tiger Records and Kontor Records decided that the agreements between Coco Star / Green Light Recordings and the agreements between Positiva Records and Tiger Records (former Gang Go Music) were always legal and correct.
-Tiger Records had paid royalties to Positiva/EMI for using the vocal recordings of "I Need a Miracle".
-All claims from Coco Star were rejected.